On the geometry of lift metrics and lift connections on the tangent bundle: Introduction

-After some preliminary considerations, in Section 3, we study the geometry of $TM$ equipped with the twisted Sasaki metric $G^{f,h}$ and the horizontal (respectively, complete) lift connection $\nabla^h$ (respectively, $\nabla^c$) and we investigate some properties of the couples $(g^s, \nabla^{f,h})$ and $(g^{f_1}, \nabla^{f,h})$ on $TM$, where $\nabla^{f,h}$ is the Levi-Civita connection of the twisted Sasaki metric $G^{f,h}$, $g^s$ is the Sasaki metric and $g^{f_1}$ is the gradient Sasaki metric.
+The paper is organized as follows.
+After some preliminary considerations, in Section 3, we study the geometry of $TM$ equipped with the twisted Sasaki metric $G^{f,h}$ and the horizontal (respectively, complete) lift connection $\overset{H}{\nabla}$ (respectively, $\overset{C}{\nabla}$) and we investigate some properties of the couples $(g^s, \nabla^{f,h})$ and $(g^{f_1}, \nabla^{f,h})$ on $TM$, where $\nabla^{f,h}$ is the Levi-Civita connection of the twisted Sasaki metric $G^{f,h}$, $g^s$ is the Sasaki metric and $g^{f_1}$ is the gradient Sasaki metric.
 We also obtain some results on the lift to the tangent bundle of Killing vector fields and infinitesimal affine transformations.
+In Section 4, we study the geometry of $TM$ equipped with the gradient Sasaki metric $g^f$ and the lift connection $\overset{C}{\nabla}$ and we investigate some properties of the couples $(g^s, \nabla^f)$ and $(G^{f,h}, \nabla^{f_1})$ on $TM$, where $\nabla^f$ is the Levi-Civita connection of the gradient Sasaki metric $g^f$.
+We also study the necessary conditions for $(TM,g^s, \nabla^{f})$ and $(TM,G^{f,h}, \nabla^{f_1})$ to be Codazzi and statistical manifolds.
+Finally, in Section 5, we prove a theorem on the spectral geometry of $TM$ and we deduce that $TM$ is globally Osserman, whenever it is equipped with the complete lift connection $\overset{C}{\nabla}$ and $\nabla$ is a flat connection.